saicumbulam/System-Design/ddis/Batch Processing.md

 - Service (online): waits for a request and sends back response as quicky
 - Batch processing system (offline): takes a large amount of input data, runs a job to process it, and produces some output. *Hour to a day*
-- Stream processing (near-real-time): Consumes input and produces outputs.
-A stream job operates on events shortly after they happen. *Seconds to Minutes*
+- Stream processing (near-real-time): A stream job operates on events shortly after they happen. *Seconds to Minutes*

 ## Batch processing with Unix tools